 For more information, go to the electronic voting process page.

-No. Each electronic voting location will have 20 voting computers.
-The computers will be locally networked within the polling place with no outside connection.
+No. Each electronic voting location will have 23 voting computers.
+The computers will be locally networked within the polling place with no outside network connection.

 Every electronic polling place is equipped with a voting terminal that can be used by a person seated in the supplied chair or in a wheelchair.
-Each of these terminals has a 21 inch monitor (compared to the 17 inch monitors used in the other screens).
+Each of these terminals has a 23 inch monitor which faces away from the main room for privacy reasons.
 These terminals are also equipped with headphones broadcasting recorded spoken instructions to assist voters who are vision impaired.

 If you use the headphones, the system invites you to press any key on the voting keypad to hear a description of what that key does.
 Each function key is also labelled with a tactile label indicating its purpose.

-When you finish allocating preferences, press the "finish" key to bring up the confirmation screen and the system will read out your preferences in numerical order.
-You can then choose to return to the ballot paper and correct any errors or keep voting for more candidates, or confirm the vote by swiping the barcode for a second time.
+When you finish allocating preferences, press the FINISH key to bring up the confirmation screen and the system will read out your preferences in numerical order.
+You can then choose to return to the ballot paper and correct any errors or keep voting for more candidates, or confirm the vote by scanning the barcode for a second time.

-A polling official will assist you to do that
+A polling official will assist you if this is the case.

 Yes.
 All paper votes are scanned and the preference numbers on each image are read by Intelligent Character Recognition software.
-Electoral officials check the interpretations and make corrections as required.
+Electoral officials check the interpretations and make corrections to the interpretation as required.
 When complete these votes are added to the computer votes to get the result of the election.

 The preferences will be distributed by using a specifically designed counting program using the Hare-Clark system.
 The distribution will be exactly the same as if they were counted by hand.
-For more information about Hare-Clark please see the Hare-Clark Information Booklet.
+For more information about Hare-Clark please see the Hare-Clark fact sheet.

-EVACS was extensively tested by the developers and the ACT Electoral Commission before the Commissioner was satisfied that it was suitable for use at the election.
+EVACS® is extensively tested by the developers and the ACT Electoral Commission before the Commissioner is satisfied that it is suitable for use at each election.
 More information on testing.

 A reference group, consisting of representatives from parties, MLAs and special interest groups, including ACT Blind Citizens Australia and the Proportional Representation Society, provided feedback during development and testing of the system.
 More information on consultation.

-The Commission contracted an independent software auditing firm to audit the software code of the system to ensure that the software did not contain code that would have the affect of altering the result of the election.
-For example, checks were undertaken to ensure that no code had been included that would change the votes recorded by electors or would insert or substitute fraudulent votes, or would in any other way alter the election outcome.
+The Commission contracts an independent software auditing firm to audit the software code of the system to ensure that the software does not contain code that could have the effect of altering the result of the election.
+For example, checks are undertaken to ensure that no code has been included that would change the votes recorded by electors or insert or substitute fraudulent votes, or could in any other way alter the election outcome.
 More information on auditing.

 Election officials in electronic polling places account for barcodes in much the same way as they do for paper ballots.
 They provide records of barcodes issued, which are compared with the number of electronic votes cast.

 Data is written to 'write once' compact disks and multiple copies of the data are made, which are transported separately to the counting centre.
-These multiple copies could be compared with one another to prove that no tampering had taken place.
+These multiple copies can be compared with one another to prove that no tampering has taken place.

-Following the 2001 election the Commission surveyed a random sample of 95 batches of ballot papers, containing 4,640 ballot papers from the three electorates, and compared the written ballots with those that had been data entered.
-No data-entry errors were found.
+Following the 2008 election, the Commission surveyed a random sample of ballot paper batches from the three electorates and compared the written ballots with the data included in the data file.
+No data entry errors were found.
 More information is in the Electronic voting and counting system review (pdf - 921 kb).

-The data is derived from the electronic voting and counting system (EVACS).
-At the 2001, 2004 and 2008 elections, voters had the choice of casting an electronic vote on a computer in a pre-poll voting centre.
+The data is derived from the electronic voting and counting system (EVACS®).
+At the 2001, 2004, 2008 and 2012 elections, voters had the choice of casting an electronic vote on a computer in a pre-poll voting centre.
 In 2001 and 2004, after polling day, preferences shown on all formal paper ballots were entered into EVACS® by data entry operators.
 In 2008 and 2012, the preference data was entered through a ballot paper scanning system.
 The scanning system will again be used in 2016.

 The electronic voting data is shown separately from the voting data entered from paper ballots, and separate tables are provided for each electorate.
 The data is arranged to enable selection of individual preferences, a complete ballot paper, or ballot papers from a particular polling place.
 (Note that for the 2001 election, electronic votes do not identify the polling place).

-The discs do not contain any programs that can be used to analyse this data.
+The disks do not contain any programs that can be used to analyse this data.

-Please contact the ACT Electoral Commission for the purchase price of the discs or for more information.
+Please contact the ACT Electoral Commission for the purchase price of the disks or for more information.